mtstickney/mtstickney.github.com/content/blog/20150802-AES-without-IV.md

 order to function properly, the IV used to encrypt and decrypt data needs to be cryptographically random.
 If your library makes the mistake of having one, it can be tempting to use the "don't use an IV" option just for convenience.
-This is a Bad Idea(tm); Just Say No.
+This is a Bad Idea(tm); just say no.

 ## Quirks of CBC Mode